sahara101/Movie-Roulette/README.md

 # Homepage Mode
 Added the option to remove all buttons except Filter.
 This way you can have a more minimalistic Homepage Widget using iFrames.
 ENV for this is `HOMEPAGE_MODE: TRUE` Of course you can use the iFrame with full functionality as well, just change the ENV then to `HOMEPAGE_MODE: FALSE`

-Add following config to the Homepage services.yml
+Add the following config to the Homepage services.yml
 ```
 - Movie Roulette:
     - Movie Roulette: